dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 Prerequisites for current course / What you need to know
 =====================
-`ES6-ECMAScript 6-ECMAScript 2015` introduce us to the newest language features that can be used in JavaScript code.
+`ES6-ECMAScript 6-ECMAScript 2015` introduces us to the newest language features that can be used in JavaScript code.
 Due to this, I assume you have some working knowledge/understanding of JavaScript.
 If you haven't, will recommend watching [JavaScript Essentials Tutorial for beginners](https://github.com/dinanathsj29/javascript-beginners-tutorial).
 Also, some basic knowledge of HyperText Markup Language (HTML) [HTML5 Essentials](https://github.com/dinanathsj29/html5-essentials-tutorial) and [CSS3 Fundamentals](https://github.com/dinanathsj29/css3-fundamentals-tutorial) will likely be useful in your work with ES6.
-Finally, you will be using a bit of Angular.js, React.js and Node.js but nothing that requires deep/advanced knowledge.
+Finally, you will be using a bit of Angular.js, React.js, and Node.js but nothing that requires deep/advanced knowledge.

 Topics include
 =====================